314-grp-301/314-grp-301.github.io/Assignments/02-User-Needs-Benchmarking-and-Requirements.md.md

 &nbsp;&nbsp;&nbsp;&nbsp;7.2 The device shall have precautions to shorten the water.<br><br>

 **Open Questions**<br>
--Can the device be made easily recyclable and repairable?<br>
+- Can the device be made easily recyclable and repairable?<br>
--Can we connect the device to a power source safely to remove the need for batteries?<br>
+- Can we connect the device to a power source safely to remove the need for batteries?<br>
--Is there additional functionality that can be added with later modifications or simply with code?<br>
+- Is there additional functionality that can be added with later modifications or simply with code?<br>